-Last year we were pleased to announce Loughlan Prior as winner of the inaugural award for his work Eve.
-The second annual Harry Haythorne Award was offered in November 2016; Shaun James Kelly won the Judges’ Award for his work Blanc, while Laura Saxon Jones won an Audience Award for her work Alpha.
-Full details of the 2016 Awards can be found here.
+We were pleased to announce Loughlan Prior as winner of the inaugural award for his work Eve.
+The second annual Harry Haythorne Award was offered in November 2016 to Shaun James Kelly, who won the Judges’ Award for his work Blanc, while Laura Saxon Jones won an Audience Award for her work Alpha.

 If you would like to make a donation to this fund, please download this form.

 About Harry Haythorne: